Summary

 graham (29:18.082)

 Yeah, that happens.
 And I mean, what tends to, you know, a day in my life, like today, for instance, you know, my morning starts off in Bangladesh, then Pakistan, and then this afternoon America, tonight, Japan, you know, and those are all Zoom calls.
-So it’s so easy these days, right?
-Let’s face it, it’s just changed the last couple of years.
+So itโs so easy these days, right?
+Letโs face it, itโs just changed the last couple of years.
 I would not have believed that I would be able to do this.

 Paris Vega (29:29.558)